Here are four of my poems.

 It is with the deepest sorrow that I am writing to you to express my condolences to you and your loved ones on the tragic death in the line of duty of your husband, Zafar Iqbal Khan.
 His selfless bravery, his immense respect for life and his desire to protect the innocent are an inspiration to all of us.
 Our prayers go out to you and your children.

 Then there was that time about a year later—the summer between Grades 11 and 12.
 Sheer stupidity.
 I was cycling.
-To get my mind off something, not just any something, but finding out my girlfriend at the time had been with another guy.
+To get my mind off something.
+Problems with a girl.
+So important then; so trivial now.
 So I’m going down Walkey and I turn onto Heron and just go cruising though the stop sign without thinking once let alone twice and right into the path of a Blueline taxi.
 Black Lincoln Continental.
-I don’t know whether I saw it first or heard it—the squealing tires.
+I can’t remember whether I saw it first or heard it—the squealing tires.
 I went up over the hood, my back shattering the windscreen.
-As I’m flying through the air, all I can think is “oh shit”, not very poetic I know, but probably pretty common last words all the same.
+As I’m flying through the air, all I can think is “oh shit”, not very poetic I know, but probably common last words all the same.
 I blacked out for a moment, but came to and saw the sky falling away beneath my feet, giving me enough time to break my fall with an arm.
 If I had opened my eyes a second later. . .?

 All it takes is that second